Most Technically Advanced Amiga Games

 - Uridium 2 Amiga Graftgold 1993 (super-fast scrolling)

-Most Technically Advanced non-Arcade-action Amiga Games
+Most Technically Advanced non-Arcade Amiga Games

 - Captive Amiga Tony Crowther 1990 (complex interface and controls)